 Notes

-• The salad components can be prepped two days ahead of time.
-Do this by combining the salad ingredients in a large container then refrigerate until ready.
+- The salad components can be prepped two days ahead of time.
+Combine the salad ingredients in a large container and refrigerate until ready.
 Make the dressing and store it in a separate container.
 Combine the two at least an hour before serving.

 Disclosure: This site contains paid advertising and affiliate links.
 In Good Flavor is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.